roboticslab-uc3m/installation-guides/install-jr3.md

 make
 ```

-Now add the following lines to `/etc/rc.local` (lines before the exit) to automatically run the jr3 module in the PC switching on (may require `sudo` if run manually):
+To load the compiled driver, add the following lines to `/etc/rc.local` (lines before the exit) to automatically run the jr3 module in the PC switching on (may require `sudo` if run manually):

 ```bash
 insmod /home/teo/repos/LoliRepo/jr3/jr3pci-linux-0.5/jr3pci-driver.ko